-- Video: Asthma during Pregnancy – Causes, Symptoms & Treatment
+Asthma In Pregnancy – Causes, Symptoms & Treatment

-Asthma is a long-term inflammatory disease of the lung, which constricts the airway due to swelling and results in an attack in the form of chest-tightness, shortness of breath or coughing.
+Asthma is a long-term inflammatory disease of the lung that constricts the airway due to swelling, and results in an attack in the form of chest tightness, shortness of breath, or coughing.
 It is variable and recurring in nature.
 Depending on the nature of its trigger and lifestyle, these attacks vary in frequency.
-About 4% – 8% of pregnant women are affected by asthma in India.
+About 4% to 8% of pregnant women are affected by asthma in India.
 It is one of the most common complications which can be controlled and reduced effectively.
 If you were asthmatic initially, there is no saying as to how your pregnancy will influence it.

 Asthma Symptoms When Pregnant